Balanced Hermitian geometry on 6-dimensional nilmanifolds: Heterotic supersymmetry with constant dilaton

 {\bf Acknowledgments.} Some results of this paper overlap with the second author's Ph.
 D. thesis at the University of Zaragoza, under supervision of the first author; we would like to thank M. Fern\'andez, A. Fino, S. Ivanov, A. Swann and A. Tomassini for their interest and useful comments and suggestions on the work.
-This work has been partially supported through Project MICINN (Spain) MTM2008-06540-C02-02.
+This work has been partially supported through Projects MICINN (Spain) MTM2008-06540-C02-02 and MTM2011-28326-C02-01.